 Exercise 19: A Decision Tree in scikit-learn

 In this exercise, we will use the case study data to grow a decision tree, where we specify the maximum depth.
-We'll also use some handy functionality to visualize the decision tree.
-In order to do this, you'll need to run conda install graphviz and conda install python-graphviz at the command line to install the Python interface for Graphviz.
+We'll also use some handy functionality to visualize the decision tree, in the form of the graphviz package.
 Perform the following steps to complete the exercise:

 Note